-Any physician in California can prescribe it to someone at risk of overdose.
-Naloxone is also available by pharmacist consultation and can be filled at USC Pharmacies on campus.
+Naloxone is available by pharmacist consultation (no prescription necessary) and can be filled at USC Pharmacies on campus.
 Narcan is covered as a benefit in the USC Student Health Insurance Plan administered through Aetna.

 Treatment is available and effective, talk to your medical or mental health provider at USC Student Health to discuss a treatment plan.

 Opioids: Education and Harm Reduction with Naloxone SC

 In a partnership with the student-led USC School of Pharmacy group CPNP (College of Psychiatric and Neurologic Pharmacists, USC student chapter), we are announcing Naloxone SC — a student-run website and naloxone distribution program.
 Students can receive a life-saving opioid reversal kit containing a Narcan twinpack and drug-testing strips.
 Simply log in and review the educational video and take a brief quiz.
 CPNP members are also available to provide workshops and Q and A sessions via Zoom, and when Covid safety conditions permit, in-person at both HSC and UPC campuses.
 Contact email@example.com for additional information.

 Fentanyl is a deadly synthetic opioid that has been found in substances such as heroin, methamphetamine, ecstasy, molly, and other recreational drugs.